 The width of your pathway must be at least 36 inches; you are allowed to narrow your walkways to 32 inches wide for a length of 24 inches every 48 inches.
-An example would be if you wished to have planters that protrude onto your pathway, those planters can only stick out 4 inches onto the pathway and they must be spaced 48 inches apart.
+Let’s look at a practical example.
+If you wished to have planters that protrude onto your pathway, those planters can only stick out 4 inches onto the pathway, and they must be spaced 48 inches apart.
 This width requirement helps to ensure wheelchair accessibility and keeps your pathways compliant.

 Planning out wheelchair accessible routes may require a more comprehensive look at your entire project.
-Here are some questions that you should ask yourself after you have finished designing your structure’s new accessible pathways.
+Here are some questions that you should ask yourself after you have finished designing your structure’s new accessible pathways: